Emb3rs-Project/p-core-functionalities/docs/UserGuide.rst

 For each one of the simulations you can find an example for the `INPUTS <https://github.com/Emb3rs-Project/p-core-functionalities/tree/master/standalone/test_files>`_ data and `RESULTS <https://github.com/Emb3rs-Project/p-core-functionalities/tree/master/standalone/test_files/results>`_  in the "standalone" folder.
+Check `here <https://github.com/Emb3rs-Project/p-core-functionalities/blob/master/standalone/test.py>`_, for a more detailed code snippet.

 Below, you can find a step-by-step for each simulation.

 District Heating Network
 --------------------------------------------